Learning Discretized Neural Networks under Ricci Flow

-A neural network is accompanied by the dynamics of information processing composed of a large number of neurons connected with each other.
+A neural network is composed of a large number of neurons connected with each other.
 The set of all such networks forms a manifold, where the weights represented by the neuron connections can be regarded as the coordinate system.

-For the $n \times n$ matrix, all such matrices form an $n^2$-dimensional manifold.
-Specifically, the matrix forms the $n(n+1)/2$-dimensional manifold, i.e., a submanifold embedded in the manifold of all the matrices when this matrix is symmetric and positive-definite.
-Since symmetric and positive-definite matrices have many advantages, which lead to wide implementations in many fields, our method will also introduce the symmetric and positive-definite matrices in neural networks.

-{\bf Remark:} Comparing straight lines in Euclidean space, geodesics are the straightest possible lines that we can draw in a Riemannian manifold.
+\begin{remark} Comparing straight lines in Euclidean space, geodesics are the straightest possible lines that we can draw in a Riemannian manifold.
 Given a geodesic, there exists a unique non-Euclidean coordinate system.
-Once the curved non-Euclidean coordinate system is selected, the symmetric and positive-definite matrix is also represented as a metric in geometry theory.
-That geometry-based metric can describe the properties of manifolds, such as curvature~\citep{helgason2001differential}.
+Once a curved coordinate system is selected in a Riemannian manifold, the symmetric and positive-definite metric is also defined based on Definition~\ref{def8}.
+This geometry-based metric can describe the properties of manifolds, such as curvature~\citep{helgason2001differential}. \end{remark}